Security Overview

 Bring Your Own Key (BYOK)

-Enterprise customers may route inference through their own provider accounts.
+Enterprise customers may route inference through their own provider accounts (Anthropic, OpenAI, Gemini, and approved providers).
 In BYOK mode:

 - Decrypted keys exist only for the duration of the outbound request